Conversation with George Kolliopoulos of Mandalaki Studios

-New to our collection is the Rhodes Monocabin, a miniature home in Ialysos on the Greek island of Rhodes, created by Milanese design studio Mandalaki.
-It’s a really cool modular cabin, conceived as a “livable design object” and intended to blend organically with the natural world around it.
-Or any environment for that matter — the Monocabin is a neutral space that can be placed anywhere.
+New to our collection is a unique miniature home in Ialysos on the Greek island of Rhodes, created by Milanese design studio Mandalaki.
+It’s a modular cabin, conceived as a “livable design object” and intended to blend organically with the natural world around it.
+Or any environment for that matter.
+Their design, the "Monocabin", is a neutral space that can be placed anywhere.
 And plans are afoot to make that happen.

 Mandalaki was co-founded by three friends who met at industrial design school: George Kolliopoulos, Enrico de Lotto, and Giovanni Senin (pictured above, from left to right).
 They were recently joined by partner Davide Giovannardi, an industrial designer.
 The studio combines analytical research and technical know-how with a love for design to create products made to enhance everyday living.
 Essentiality and functionality are their main driving factors, as is evident in every one of their creations.

-They design all kinds of functional objets d’art, including the Halo Lamp, which we’ve just added to our Marketplace.
-The Monocabin is also host to a really interesting art residency program, and serves as a mini gallery space.
+They design all kinds of functional objets d’art.
+The house is also host to a really interesting art residency program, and serves as a mini gallery space.